|

 it’s not the broth but the TV schedule that is spoilt by too many cooks.

-Instead of the full proverb all the panelists get to go on are the first letter
+Instead of the full proverb all the panellists get to go on are the first

-of each word and they have to say what the actual saying is from the letters
+letter of each word and they have to say what the actual saying is from the

 |